merovex-archival/merovex.github.io/_posts/2015-12-23-life-lessons-from-a-seal.markdown

 src="http://www.youtube.com/v/yaQZFhrW0fU">
 </div>

 Here is a summary of the speech, but the content is worth the full viewing.
 The goal is to make someone who can lead in an environment contantly filled with stress, chaos, failure and hardships.
+My summary is pale compared to his delivery.

 1. Make Your Bed: Have an early, easy success, and encourage you to go on...and that the little things in life matter.
 2. Find Someone to Paddle With: You can't change the world without help.
 You need friends, colleagues and a strong coxswain to guide you.